Franklin's lost expedition: Overland searches

+Rae and Anderson expeditions

-In 1854, Rae, while surveying the Boothia Peninsula for the Hudson's Bay Company (HBC), discovered further evidence of the expedition's fate.
+In 1854, Rae, while surveying the Boothia Peninsula for the Hudson Bay Company, discovered further evidence of the expedition's fate.
 Rae met an Inuk near Pelly Bay (now Kugaaruk, Nunavut) on 21 April 1854, who told him of a party of 35 to 40 white men who had died of starvation near the mouth of the Back River.
 Other Inuit confirmed this story, which included reports of cannibalism among the dying sailors.
-The Inuit showed Rae many objects that were identified as having belonged to Franklin and his men.

-In particular, Rae brought from the Inuit several silver forks and spoons later identified as belonging to Franklin, Fitzjames, Crozier, Fairholme and Robert Orme Sargent, a shipmate aboard Erebus.
+The Inuit showed Rae many objects that were identified as having belonged to members of the Franklin expedition.
+In particular, Rae bought from the Inuit several silver forks and spoons later identified as belonging to Franklin, Fitzjames, James Walter Fairholme, and Robert Orme Sargent of the Erebus, and Francis Rawdon Moira Crozier, captain of the Terror.
 Rae's report was sent to the Admiralty, which in October 1854 urged the HBC to send an expedition down the Back River to search for other signs of Franklin and his men.

 Next were Chief Factor James Anderson and HBC employee James Stewart, who travelled north by canoe to the mouth of the Back River.
-In July 1855, a band of Inuit told them of a group of qallunaat (Inuktitut for "whites", or "Europeans", perhaps best translated as "foreigners") who had starved to death along the coast.
+In July 1855, a band of Inuit told them of a group of qallunaat (Inuktitut for "whites" or "Europeans", perhaps best translated as "foreigners") who had starved to death along the coast.
 In August, Anderson and Stewart found a piece of wood inscribed with "Erebus" and another that said "Mr. Stanley" (surgeon aboard Erebus) on Montreal Island in Chantrey Inlet, where the Back River meets the sea.